IBM/TAT-Banking/README.md

 Clone down this `TAT-Banking` repository on your LinuxONE environment.

  **Note:** Please make sure you login to your LinuxOne environment to complete these steps below.
-Also if don't want to pull the TAT-Banking Application code from github and build the docker images for LinuxONE then you can skip 'Step 1' through 'Step 4'
+Also if don't want to pull the TAT-Banking Application code from github and build the docker images for LinuxONE then you can skip `Step 1` through `Step 4`

 ```
 $ git clone https://github.com/IBM/TAT-Banking.git